 *AFFILIATES DISCLAIMER: This post contains affiliate links.
 I only link to products that I have personally used or use and endorse.
 You can review my full policy here.

 Don't worry - you don't need to run out and buy a lot of make-up or watch hours of video lessons!
-I've yet to learn how to apply eye shadow properly, but these 3 simple steps can add a lot to your everyday look.
+I've yet to learn how to apply eye shadow properly, but these 3 simple steps (and a few fantastic products!) can add a lot to your everyday look.

-Brows are such a hot topic right now!
+Brows are a hot topic right now!
 However, they've always been important.
 The brows frame the eyes and face.
-As we get older, a defined brow can help give structure to your upper face.
+As you get older, a defined brow can help give structure to your upper face.

 Brows become even more important if your hair is gray, silver or white.
 Choosing a darker brow is your choice, of course, but some find the contrast is flattering in that it brings more focus to your eyes.